Harmful Sexualised Behaviour

 Consequently, the consideration and implementation for Intervention of other behaviours is needed to empower wellbeing , to eliminate sexual behaviour and to maintain impact i.e. self-esteem, resilience, loss & trauma, DV, guilt, shame etc.

-Bridgelea have worked alongside the Brook Advisory Services and further developed the model to deliver training to all Manchester schools to promote understanding around sexualized behaviours, provide low level intervention strategy advice and be available for schools to consult with around children with problematic behaviours to support them with maintaining access to education within a mainstream setting.
+Bridgelea have developed a training model to support Manchester schools and other professionals to promote understanding around sexualized behaviours, provide low level intervention strategy advice and be available for professionals to consult with around children with problematic behaviours to support them with maintaining access to education within a mainstream setting.